Indian Art History

 The art of this period was characterised by various style, both sculpt. and painting.

-Most common subject were - Life of Christ - Jesus and Mary - The last judgement.
+The most common subject was - Life of Christ - Jesus and Mary - The last judgement.

 Decorated manuscripts were mostly Bibles.